jzarzeckis/chat-playground/README.md

 # Simple Chat App
 An app that connects to a websocket server and allows people to send/receive chat messages.

+Call `npm install` before running.
+Use `npm start` to run the devserver.

 The server is separated from the client, therefore to test connections to the server, proxy configuration is used to allow the `create-react-app` dev server to connect to the server.

 ---